WesleyAC/blog/_posts/2021-12-10-why-not-javascript-cdn.md

 What I do is just download the library that I want and include the files in my repo, just like any other source file.
 I usually do this in a directory called `vendored` or `3p`, and be sure to include the version number of the package that I downloaded in the filename.
 This takes maybe 60 seconds more work than including the CDN version, which seems worth it to me for the privacy, robustness, and speed benefits.

 If you are going to use a CDN, at the very least, include a SRI hash — they're super easy to generate with [this tool](https://www.srihash.org/).
-And if you're a library author who writes install instructions recommending the use of a CDN, *definitly* include a SRI hash — that way people don't need to know to do it themselves, they can just copy and paste it.
+And if you're a library author who writes install instructions recommending the use of a CDN, *definitely* include a SRI hash — that way people don't need to know to do it themselves, they can just copy and paste it.